 We need a progressive tax system to pay for education.
 The current system relies too much upon property taxes and does not require taxpayers to pay their fair share.
 Public Assets Institute’s work through the Vermont Education Equity Project points to a fair and transparent way to fund education.
 I would support such an approach in the name of simplifying our system and asking all Vermonters to contribute their fair share towards one of our best assets – our public schools.

-My work as a social worker, I see the daily negative outcomes of our broken health care system.
+In my work as a social worker, I see the daily negative outcomes of our broken health care system.
 The United States is woefully behind every other industrialized country when it comes to providing healthcare to its citizens.
-A single-payer system creates a fair and just method for providing health coverage to everyone despite ability to pay, age, or quality of one’s health.
+A single-payer system creates a fair and just method for providing health coverage to everyone regardless of their ability to pay, age, or quality of health.
 Health care is a human right.

 We need to stand up against all forms of institutionalized oppression and build structures and systems to examine biases and repair the harm that has been done;